otrv4/otrv4/otrv4.md

 The Socialist Millionaires' Protocol allows two parties with secret information x and y respectively to check whether (x==y) without revealing any additional information about the secrets.
 The protocol used by OTR is based on the work of Boudot, Schoenmakers and Traore (2001).
 A full justification for its use in OTR is made by Alexander and Goldberg, in a paper published in 2007.
 The following is a technical account of what is transmitted during the course of the protocol.

 While data messages are being exchanged, either Alice or Bob may run SMP to detect impersonation or man-in-the-middle attacks.
-As above, all exponentiations are done modulo a particular prime ℓ of 446 bits, and g1 is a generator of that group.
+As above, an integer modulo p (448-bit) is a "field element".
+An integer modulo q (446 bit) is a a "scalar" (also a value on Z_q)

 We reuse the previously defined generator in Cramer-Shoup of DRE: